buerokratt/TDD-Playwright/tests/admin/landingPage/mainPage/sideBar/administration/demo/prompt.txt

   let translation;

 And in beforeEach:
+a.
+Each test should have annotation.
+So lets add in beforeEach: test.info().annotations.push({ type: 'repository', description: '<description>' });
+   where instead of <description> should take value from BusinessDSL description: value.

-translation = await getTranslations(page);
+b. translation = await getTranslations(page);
    Translation should be after the playwright test has gone to the page to avoid security error.

+c.
 Include a 3000ms timeout in the beforeEach to ensure all elements load properly.

 6. Logical grouping:
 Group tests using test.describe() by logical parts (e.g., headings, card body, footer).